 I was born with spastic diplegia, a form of cerebral palsy, which affects everyone slightly differently.
-For me, it has restricted my mobility and muscle control and my eyesight and visual perception were severely limited, which made reading particularly difficult.
+For me, it has restricted my mobility and muscle control, and my eyesight and visual perception were severely limited.

 So much has changed since then; I am now seeing the world with fresh eyes.
 My return to naturally sustained good health, since January 2006, continues to amaze me every day, and it is my privilege to share it with you.